Toward Automated Virtual Electronic Control Unit (ECU) Twins for Shift-Left Automotive Software Testing: Method: Agentic Two-Loop Calibration

 \paragraph{Loop B -- Deterministic Feedback Loop.} The generated model is executed deterministically and compared against reference behavior.
 Metrics include register- and bus-level trace deltas, timing deviations, state-transition mismatches, resource profiles, and fault responses under injected disturbances.
 These measures are aggregated into a multi-dimensional score that guides the next iteration of model refinement.
+At the instruction level, the feedback exposed concrete divergences such as unexpected register contents, incorrect condition flags, erroneous program-counter progression, or instruction-visible memory effects.
+Candidate revisions were retained only if they improved agreement with the reference behavior under deterministic replay.

+The resulting implementation was not obtained in a single generation step.
+Instead, the model repeatedly proposed candidate code, observed discrepancy reports derived from comparison against the reference simulator, and revised the affected logic until the generated behavior converged toward the specified architectural semantics.
+In this sense, the generative model primarily accelerated hypothesis formation and local repair, while the reference-guided evaluation loop enforced correctness.

 For full ECUs, the feedback mechanism is applied hierarchically: components first, then subsystems, and finally the integrated system.
 This staged calibration supports convergence toward consistent, reproducible, and hardware-near virtual ECU twins.
 Figure~\ref{fig:loops} summarizes the two-loop calibration cycle in a compact schematic, while Figure~\ref{fig:workflow} illustrates a concrete instantiation used for CPU-model generation.